Namespace Network Policies

-In order to create a namespace policy, you must add namespace-scoped policy rules to it.
+In order to create a namespace policy, you must add namespace-scoped network policy rules to it.
 Refer here for instructions to create Network Policy rules.

-- Login to the controller and under Service Mesh, navigate to the Policies screen.
+- Login to the controller and under Network Policy, navigate to the Policies screen.
 Select the namespace tab and click new policy

 - Give a name for the policy and click Create

 - Provide a version name